 Your home insurance premium is based on a number of variables that tell insurers about your risk.
 For example, location is a major factor in your rates – especially if you’re in a region prone to extreme weather.

-Here are the most common factors that impact your home insurance costs.
+Here are some common factors that impact your home insurance costs.

 Your home’s characteristics